Ted M. Dawson: Research

 Dawson works closely with his wife and partner, Valina L. Dawson.
 The research performed in their laboratories studies the molecular mechanisms that lead to neuronal cell death in neurodegenerative diseases, stroke and trauma.
 They discovered the role of nitric oxide (NO) in neuronal injury in stroke and excitotoxicity along with their mentor Solomon H. Snyder.
 The Dawsons showed that NO derived from neuronal NO synthase and immunologic NO synthase leads to degeneration of dopamine neurons in models of Parkinson's disease through cell autonomous and non-cell autonomous affects, respectively.
 They identified the mechanisms by which NO kills neurons through poly (ADP-ribose) polymerase.
-They discovered that poly (ADP-ribose) (PAR) polymer, the biproduct of PARP activation, is a novel cell death signaling molecule that plays a critical role in neuronal injury through apoptosis inducing factor and activation of nuclease activity of macrophage migration inhibitory factor in a cell death pathway designated parthanatos.
+They discovered that poly (ADP-ribose) (PAR) polymer, the byproduct of PARP activation, is a novel cell death signaling molecule that plays a critical role in neuronal injury through apoptosis inducing factor and activation of nuclease activity of macrophage migration inhibitory factor in a cell death pathway designated parthanatos.
 They showed that poly (ADP-ribose) glycohydrolase, which degrades PAR polymer is an endogenous inhibitor of parthanatos.
 In screens for neuroprotective proteins, they discovered an endogenous inhibitor of parthanatos, Iduna (RNF146), a first in class PAR-dependent E3 ligase.
 In the same screens, they also discovered Thorase, an AAA+ ATPase that regulates glutamate (AMPA) receptor trafficking and discovered that Thorase is an important regulator of synaptic plasticity, learning and memory.
 Variants in Thorase were found to be linked to schizophrenia and expression of these variants in mice lead to behavioral deficits that are rescued by the AMPA receptor antagonist Perampenal.
 They also showed that mutations in Thorase leading to gain or loss of function result in lethal developmental disorders in children.
 Botch was also discovered as an important inhibitor of Notch signaling via deglycation of Notch preventing Notch's intracellular processing at the level of the Golgi, playing an important role in neuronal development.

 The Dawsons have also been at the forefront of research into the biology and pathobiology of the proteins and mutant proteins linked to Parkinson's disease.
 They showed that parkin is a ubiquitin E3 ligase that is inactivated in patients with genetic mutations in parkin and that it is also inactivated in sporadic Parkinson's disease via S-nitrosylation and c-Abl tyrosine phosphorylation leading to accumulation of pathogenic substrates.
 They have also shown the c-Abl plays a prominent role in the pathogenesis of Parkinson's disease due to pathologic α-synuclein.
 They discovered the parkin substrate, PARIS, which plays a key pathogenic role in PD pathogenesis by inhibiting mitochondrial biogenesis.
 They showed that DJ-1 is an atypical peroxidoxin-like peroxidase and that its absence in PD leads to mitochondrial dysfunction.
 The Dawsons showed that mutations in LRRK2 cause PD through pathologic kinase activity leading to enhanced protein translation via the phosphorylation of the ribosomal protein s15 and that inhibiting LRRK2 kinase activity is protective.
 In collaborative studies, they identified Rab35 as the key Rab linked to LRRK2 neurotoxicity.
 Their labs also discovered that pathologic α-synuclein spreads in the nervous system via engagement with the lymphocyte-activation gene 3 (LAG3).
 In further collaborative studies, they discovered that Glucagon-like peptide-1 receptor (GLP1R) agonist, NLY01, prevents neuroinflammaory damage induced by pathologic α-synuclein in Parkinson's disease via inhibition of microglia and prevention of the conversion of resting astrocytes to activated A1 astrocytes.
 These studies are providing major insights into understanding the pathogenesis of PD and are providing novel opportunities for therapies aimed at preventing the degenerative process of PD and other neurologic disorders.

 Dawson has published over 550 publications and has an H-index of 150.